cyriux/Patternity/README.md

 Roadmap
 -------

-Patternity wants to provide a comprehensive set of predefined annotations and their associated rules and tooling, that can then be extended with your own.
+Patternity provides a comprehensive set of predefined annotations and their associated rules and tooling, that can also be extended with your own.

 License